 Your SaaS growth rate needs to stay above your churn rate to continue a successful SaaS growth trajectory.
-In this blog, we’ll focus on two types of churn: customer churn and revenue churn.
-Both just as crucial as the other.
+In this blog, we’ll focus on two types of churn: customer churn and revenue churn, either being as crucial as the other.

 The SaaS churn formula

-For start-ups, measuring customer churn rates are a great metric as a starting point to understanding the perceived value of your current B2B SaaS product and services or, in other words, your Product-market fit (PMF).
+For start-ups, customer churn rates are a great metric as a starting point for understanding the perceived value of your current B2B SaaS product and services or, in other words, your Product-market fit (PMF).

 When you think about customer churn, it's the percentage of customers who leave your services monthly or annually.
 Here's how to calculate SaaS customer churn: